Amy Schumer Netflix ‘The Leather Special’ Funny Moments And Serious Messages

 Amy Schumer said that the tragic incident made her more inspired to fight for stricter gun laws.

-“If you’re on the terrorist watch list — not just the no-fly list, but the terrorist watch list — you can easily get a gun.
+“If you’re on the terrorist watch list — not just the no-fly list, but the terrorist watch list — you can easily get a gun.”

 I get to be on @sethmeyers tonight 1235am on @nbc !!!????